freepizzas-dev/onebot/README.md

+> [!NOTE]
+> The publicly available, live version of the bot is shutting down on 2025-01-01.
+I am no longer actively developing this bot.
+Feel free to use any code with attribution. <!-- You'll have to fix the bugs and bad code first. --> The original README is copied below.

 Another Discord bot written in Python using the nextcord library.

 Below is the public description for the developer-hosted live version of oneBot, followed by some implementation details and information on how to host your own copy or create new modules for the bot.